Marijuana (song)

 "Marijuana" is a single by American hip hop recording artist Kid Cudi, as a promotional single taken from his second studio album Man on the Moon II: The Legend of Mr. Rager (2010).
 The song was produced by Cudi, alongside American record producer Dot da Genius, who provided the song's guitar solo.

 Background

 The song is an ode to cannabis.
 It is of special interest that the song lasts exactly four minutes and twenty seconds and Kid Cudi ends the song by saying "and 4:20", a reference to 420, a popular number in cannabis culture.

 In a 2013 interview, Cudi revealed that he had stopped smoking marijuana two years earlier, both for the sake of his child, and due to frustration with constantly being associated with the drug and stoner culture.
-He felt it became his gimmick: "I felt it around the time I was doing Man on the Moon II.
-I was like, “Man, I’m going to make a song called 'Marijuana.'
+He felt it became his gimmick, saying, "I felt it around the time I was doing Man on the Moon II.
+I was like, 'Man, I’m going to make a song called "Marijuana."'
 I felt it would put me deeper in that little pocket.
 If you ask me, that’s the best smoking song ever made.
-I went out to achieve and accomplish that.
+I went out to achieve and accomplish that."